-I love books and read a lot so naturally I tend to recommend them often to my clients.
-In my opinion, educating yourself about what you are experiencing allows you to understand it better rather than be scared or confused by it.
-Books also offer numerous strategies for combating symptoms, improving well being and dealing with people and situations.
+I love to read and often recommend books to my clients.
+Educating yourself about what you are experiencing allows you to understand it better.
+Besides knowledge and insight, books can also provide numerous strategies for combating symptoms, improving well being and dealing with people and situations.

-Below is a list of suggested readings on various topics that come up often in therapy.
-These are all books I either own, have personally read, or have looked through based on recommendations by colleagues.
-They are written by psychologists, psychiatrists and/or authors which are considered experts in their relevant fields.
+Below is a list of my suggestions on topics that come up often in therapy.
+They are books I have read and are written by psychologists, psychiatrists and/or authors which are considered experts in their relevant fields.
 The language is accessible and the books are practical and geared towards self-help.

 General Self-Help Books

-One of my favourites by psychiatrist David Burns on how to deal with anxiety, guilt, pessimism, procrastination, low self-esteem, and other “black holes”, as well as develop a positive outlook on life.
+Written by psychiatrist David Burns, the book covers everything from how to deal with anxiety, guilt, pessimism, procrastination, low self-esteem, and other “black holes”, as well as develop a positive outlook on life.

-Probably one of the most recommended cognitive-behavioural self-help books by therapists, this is well worth a read and putting it in practice.
+Probably one of the most recommended cognitive-behavioural self-help books by therapists, this is a good introduction if you wish to use the simple but effective method of thought monitoring.

-One of my absolute favourite books that I recommend over and over to clients.
-I think we would all benefit from learning how to let go of unrealistic expectations and focus more on effort, rather than on results.
+We could all probably benefit from learning how to let go of unrealistic expectations and focus more on effort, rather than on results.

 Books on Anxiety, Panic and OCD